-Phil’s project will begin with a series of free artist-led workshops in October 2021 for local residents to make objects inspired by Celestine.
-Phil has begun research into the history of the area and in particular the Celestine Industry.
-This research will inform the concept design for the artworks, expected to be complete by the end of 2022’
+Phil’s project began with a series of free artist-led workshops held in October 2021 that enabled local residents to make objects inspired by Celestine.
+Phil has spent time in Yate and researched the history of the area and in particular the Celestine Industry.
+This research informed his designs for the artworks.
+It is hoped that the artworks will be installed in 2023.

 The development Ladden Garden Village occupies 100 hectares of former farmland between the town’s outer suburbs and the more rural aspect at Yate Rocks to the east and Tanhouse Lane to the north.
 The development will result in up to 2,450 new homes, a new Community Centre and local centre with retail, a new primary school, care home and employment space.
 It will establish new pedestrian and cycling routes and bridleways across the site, significant new public realm and open spaces including new play areas.
 The development is due for completion by 2030.

 I'm excited to share the following visuals of the planned furniture pieces for Ladden Garden!
 I've decided to create several seats where each is made up of concrete 'crystals', clustered together.
 These elements mimic the way that Celestine crystals are formed naturally: Octogonal shaped crystals with faceted ends, growing upwards and outwards ...

 Please note the following images are computer renderings, so the exact forms, colours and arrangements of pieces are still to be confirmed.